 Membership Categories and Benefits

-Trial Affiliate Membership - non-affiliated vendors are encouraged to experience the true value of NASTD by attending any of our regional seminars or the Annual Conference and Technology Showcase.
+Trial Affiliate Membership - non-affiliated vendors are encouraged to experience the true value of NASTD by attending any of the regional seminars or the Annual Conference and Technology Showcase.
 Vendors doing so who become members of NASTD within 60 calendar days of attending a regional or annual event will have one general registration fee applied toward the cost of their annual corporate affiliate or small/micro business affiliate membership dues.
 This credit is limited to one general registration fee from one regional seminar or annual conference and applies to dues paid during the first year of membership.
 No affiliate benefits are associated with a trial membership.